Interpolation by Different Types of Quantum Channels Using Conic Programs: Introduction

 The problem can be stated as follows: Let $A_1,\cdots, A_n$ be a set of input states and $B_1, \cdots, B_n$ be a set of output states, both on $\mathcal{B}(H)$.
-The task is to construct (if possible) a quantum channel $\Phi: \mathcal{B}(H) \to \mathcal{B}(H)$ such that $\Phi(A_i) =B_i$ for each $i=1,\, 2, \cdots, n.$ This can be considered as a version of interpolation problem in operator theory where an interpolating function is a completely positive trace preserving map.
+The task is to construct (if possible) a quantum channel $\Phi: \mathcal{B}(H) \to \mathcal{B}(H)$ such that $\Phi(A_i) =B_i$ for each $i=1,\, 2, \cdots, n.$ This can be considered as a version of the interpolation problem in operator theory where an interpolating function is a completely positive trace-preserving map.
 When $\dim H=2$ and $n=2$ the problem has been completely solved by Alberti and Uhlmann \cite{alberti-uhlmann-80}, with some more developments in \cite{MR649773}.
-Further developments, in the sense of hypothesis testing, was done by Jen\v{c}ov\'{a} \cite{MR2997404},\cite{MR2661520}.
+Further developments, in the sense of hypothesis testing, were done by Jen\v{c}ov\'{a} \cite{MR2997404},\cite{MR2661520}.
 However, the most general form of the above problem remains elusive.
 The classical version of the problem was solved by Blackwell \cite{MR56251}.
 For further developments in this direction see the paper of Ruch et al \cite{MR586660} or the book of Torgersen \cite{MR1104437}.
 All of these processes use various properties of matrix majorization.

-The statement of the problem can be explained in the language of operator systems.
+The problem statement can be explained in the language of operator systems.
 Consider the operator system $\mathcal{S}_A$ spanned by $A_i$'s and the map $\phi:\mathcal{S}_A \to \mathcal{B}(H)$ such that $\phi(A_i)=B_i$.
 By definition, this is a completely positive map.
-By Arveson's extension theorem this can be extended to a completely positive map $\Phi: \mathcal{B}(H) \to \mathcal{B}(H)$ \cite{paulsen}.
-This extension is not unique and it is not clear whether this extension is a quantum channel or not.
+By Arveson's extension theorem, this can be extended to a completely positive map $\Phi: \mathcal{B}(H) \to \mathcal{B}(H)$ \cite{paulsen}.
+This extension is not unique and it is not clear whether this extension is in a quantum channel or not.

 Li and Poon approached this problem from a matrix analysis point of view \cite{MR2837768}.
 They assumed that the input and output matrices are also commuting.
 As a result, the problem is reduced to a problem on diagonal matrices, which can be approached by standard methods.
 This had been further extended by Hsu et al \cite{hsu-jfa-14} where they considered only one input $A$ and only one output $B$ where the operators are either compact or of Schatten $p$-class.
 Following techniques as in \cite{MR2837768}, they showed that the result also holds for a class (compact or Schatten $p$) of input operators $A_i$'s and corresponding output operators $B_i$'s where they are mutually commuting.